tldr-pages/tldr/pages/common/hexyl.md

 `hexyl {{file}}`

-- Print the hexadecimal representation of a file, but interpret only n bytes of the input:
+- Print the hexadecimal representation of the first n bytes of a file:

 `hexyl -n {{n}} {{file}}`